minana96/green-lab/README.md

 The duration of each run in milliseconds, default is 0.
 Setting a too short duration may lead to missing results when running native experiments, it is advised to set a higher duration time if unexpected results appear.

 **adb_cleanup_per_run** *string*
 Provides flexibility for restarting adb connections after each run.
 This field accepts *restart*.
+Recommended to run Android Runner as a privileged user to avoid potential issues with adb device authorizaton.

 **time_between_run** *positive integer*
 The time that the framework waits between 2 successive experiment runs.
 Default is 0.